IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/localization/localize-strings.md

 ## Additional tooling and metadata to facilitate localization

-To facilitate (additional) localizations, TomTom IndiGO platform provides additional tooling to discover the strings used in the IVI system.
+To facilitate (additional) localizations, TomTom Digital Cockpit platform provides additional tooling to discover the strings used in the IVI system.
 For strings, that can be visible to the end user, additional metadata is provided to provide additional context.
 The context describes how the string is used and where.